 - Where do you need support with strategies–or even to give yourself permission–to create true life balance?

-If you need support designing your days to align with God’s will, who you really are and your current season of life, I invite you to contact me for a complimentary Purpose Assessment Call to explore how Christian Life Purpose Coaching can help you more effectively walk on the path to God’s purposes for you in all areas of your life.
+If you need support designing your days to align with God’s will, who you really are and your current season of life, I invite you to contact me to request a complimentary ‘From Tired to Inspired’ Strategy Session to explore how Christian Life Purpose Coaching can help you more effectively walk on the path to God’s purposes for you in all areas of your life.